DMatsliyah/DMatsliyah.github.io/_projects/SeaLevel_project.md

 ### Materials and Methods

-Data and models were collected from official sources, including global sea water levels from NASA's satellite measurements since 1993[^1], historical sea level change data from the 2014 IPCC report[^4], and sea level data from Israel Mapping Office (MPI) for 1996-2020[^8].
+Data and models were collected from official sources, including global sea water levels from NASA's satellite measurements since 1993[^1], historical sea level change data from the 2014 IPCC report[^4], and sea level data from Israel Mapping Office (MPI) for 1996-2020 [^8].
 RStudio processed approximately 2.4 million map measurements, determining two sea level rise steps (0.5 and 1 meter) presented on maps.

 SRTM raster layers, providing high-quality data, were used for spatial analysis, with an additional raster focused on the fishing trawl area for higher resolution[^9].
 QGIS software facilitated digitization, raster analysis, and visual illustration, focusing on the fishing trawler area and Haifa Bay.
+A raster map for the Emek Hefer area was provided courtesy of Dr. Yair Suari[^10].

 ### Results
 #### Sea Level Graphs from the Israeli National Mapping Agency Data